 Each line item must specify a line item type.
 Line item types are mapped to a numeric priority value that serves as a guide for ad selection.
 The lower the number, the higher the priority.

 |Serve based upon a defined percentage of impressions and a start and end time.
 Use this line item type for directly sold campaigns when your buyer wants to "takeover" a page or site.
-Can also be use to evenly rotate line items regardless of impression volume.
+Can also be used to evenly rotate line items regardless of impression volume.

 |Serve based upon a defined impression goal and start and end time.
 Use this line item type for directly sold campaigns when your buyer wants a specific number of impression to serve.
 Delivery pacing is adjusted to meet the defined goal.

 Priority and Preferred Deals

 The Preferred Deals line item type has a fixed priority value that ensures it wins ahead of the Open Auction and all other line item types except Sponsorship and Standard line items.
 Sponsorship and Standard line items generally serve ahead of Preferred Deals except when Dynamic Allocation is activated and non-guaranteed competes with guaranteed line items in real time.

 |Serve based upon a defined percentage of impressions.
 Use this for your partner ad networks which don't have an impression goal.

 |Serve based upon a defined impression goal, but because the inventory for bulk line items isn't guaranteed, the impression goal functions more like an impression cap, limiting the number of impressions that can be delivered.
 Use this for partners who have ordered a maximum number of impressions but aren't concerned about delivery timelines or guarantees.

 |Serve primarily based on price, with optional daily or lifetime delivery caps.
 Use this line item type to fill your site's unsold inventory with the highest-paying line item available.

-House line item CPM determines ranking of eligible House ads but do not need to meet any floor price set in unified pricing rules in order to be eligible to serve an ad, thereby effectively serving as a fall-back ad.
+House line item CPM determines ranking of eligible House ads but doesn't need to meet any floor price set in unified pricing rules in order to be eligible to serve an ad, thereby effectively serving as a fall-back ad.
 Learn more about unified pricing rules.**

-- For Network line items, their weight determines how often they compete against other remnant line items.
+- Network line items: their weight determines how often they compete against other remnant line items.
 For example, if a Network line item has 100% weight, it always competes against other remnant line items based on its rate.
 If a Network line item has 50% weight, it competes against other remnant line items about half of the time.

-- For Bulk line items, their pacing determines how often they compete against other remnant line items.
+- Bulk line items: their pacing determines how often they compete against other remnant line items.
 For example, if bulk line item is behind schedule, it has a higher probability to compete against other remnant line items based on its rate for the opportunity to win the impression.
 If a bulk line item is far ahead of schedule, it has a lower probability to compete against other remnant line items because it doesn’t need the impression to stay on schedule.